lionelc/documentdb/docs/v1/rbac-public-design.md

 })
 ```

-Given that we only use one Database in our backend instance, we can effectively replicate this by prefixing the MongoDB name to the Mongo user name and using this tuple as the backend role name with login.
+Given that we only use one Database in our backend instance, we can effectively replicate this by prefixing the compatible DB name to the user name and using this tuple as the backend role name with login.

-MongoDB command  | PG command
+Compatible command  | PG command
 -----------------|-------------------------------------------------------------------
 use DBName       | CREATE ROLE DBName.documentdb.userName WITH LOGIN  PASSWORD 'pwd';
 db.createUser({  |